rebaze/awesome-osgi/README.md

 *Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.*

 ## Framework Implementations
+OSGi framwork implementations are the kernel of your OSGi runtime.
+While you compile against APIs specified by the [OSGi Alliance](http://osgi.org) you always need a concrete framework implementation.
+### Major Open Source implementations

-* [Felix](https://felix.apache.org) - OSGi Core 6 compliant Implementation from Apache Community.
+* [Apache Felix](https://felix.apache.org) - OSGi Core 6 compliant Implementation from Apache Community.
-* [Equinox](http://www.eclipse.org/equinox/) - OSGi Core 6 Reference Implementation from the Eclipse Community.
+* [Eclipse Equinox](http://www.eclipse.org/equinox/) - OSGi Core 6 Reference Implementation from the Eclipse Community.

 ## Useful bundles/bundle providers
+Bundles are regular jars with extra Metadata.
+You can use OSGi Bundles just like any other jar in non-osgi environments since extra metadata is ignored when not understood.

+Getting wrapped up jars is not always 100% transparent.
+Many Open Source libraries are already wrapped.

 * [OSGi Enroute](http://enroute.osgi.org) - Set of APIs and Implementations for getting started with OSGi quickly.
 * [Apache Aries](http://aries.apache.org) - OSGi Enterprise Bundle Implementations (e.g. JPA, JTA etc.)